Skip to main content

 • Your library’s React components delivered directly into every connected project, ready for use

-• One-click updates: when you publish a new version, connected projects see an Update available prompt in the chat
+• One-click updates: when you release a new version, connected projects see an Update available prompt in the chat

 • Automatic setup verification after every connect or update — Lovable checks the wiring (build config, CSS imports, theme providers, dependencies) and fixes anything missing